allibail/Spoke/docs/DEPLOYING_AWS_LAMBDA.md

 | 0.0.0.0/0   | nat-xxxxxxxxxxxxx |
 ```

-### Subnets

-One subnet was already created for us.
-Take a note of the availability region this was created in.
-Now create a second public subnet in a different availability region with IPv4 CIDR `10.0.1.0/24`.

-Create the two private subnets with CIDR blocks `10.0.2.0/24` and `10.0.3.0/24`.
-It is important that the private subnets are in different availability regions from each other, but they do not need to be different from the public subnets.

-Once the four subnets are created, they must each be associated with their respective route tables.
-Edit the route table association for each of the four subnets, associating `Public - 1` and `Public - 2` with `Spoke - Public`, and `Private - 1` and `Private - 2` with `Spoke - Private`.
+Now that the subnets and route tables are created, each subnet must be associated with their respective route tables.
+Return to your list of subnets and edit the route table association for each of the four subnets.
+Associate `Public - 1` and `Public - 2` with `Spoke - Public`, and `Private - 1` and `Private - 2` with `Spoke - Private`.

 ### Security Groups